Through The Bog

 “Ham and I will watch over Elaine,” says Scarlet.
 She shoves the swordarm to snap him out of his worry.
 “Jake, go with the elf.
 Free the others.
 She’s fine, look.”

-Jake is looking.
+Jake sees.
 The trolls that started aggressively forward have paused.
-The group of eight or nine creatures are standing still now, weapons held in limp arms.
+The group of seven or eight creatures are standing still now, weapons held in limp arms.
 Mesmerized by the young human cleric in their midst.

 “Hear me!”
 Elaine cries, her voice sounding amplified as it bounces around the rocky encampment.
+Or perhaps it is.
 The medallion in her hand, which she holds high up for all to see, is glowing with white light.
 “Be not afraid,” she tells the trolls.
 “I am here in peace.
 The blessing and the protection of the Allway be upon this place, upon you, and upon us all.”

 “Go!”
 Scarlet growls, pushing the swordarm.